Women in combat: Social concerns

 The purported disruption of a combat unit's morale is cited as another reason for women to be banned from front-line combat situations.
 A 2021 Norwegian study, however, found that "contrary to the predictions of many policy makers, we do not find that integrating women into squads hurt male recruits' performance or satisfaction with service."

 There is a secondary concern that romantic relationships between men and women on the front lines could disrupt a unit's fighting capability and a fear that a high number of women would deliberately become pregnant in order to escape combat duties.
 To compare, the U.S. military is substantially staffed by young women.
 The volunteer military has turned out to be "family friendly".
 Marriage is frequent and fertility levels are increasing to this day in the military.

 Not only do women run the risk of being harassed or assaulted by their coworkers, but they also have to be vigilant about the enemy assaulting or harassing them in a combat zone.

 A third argument against the inclusion of women in combat units is that women should not be placed in combat situations where they are at risk of being captured, tortured and possibly sexually assaulted.
 Rhonda Cornum, then a Major and flight surgeon, and now a Brigadier General and Command Surgeon for United States Army Forces Command, was an Iraqi prisoner of war in 1991.
 At the time, she was asked not to mention that she had been molested while in captivity.

 A 2019 study in Occupational Medicine among British military women found that "PTSD symptoms were similar by gender."
 A 2021 study in the Journal of Psychiatric Research found that "incidence and prevalence of PTSD diagnosis were higher among women, but persistence of PTSD diagnosis was higher in men" and that "higher rates of new PTSD diagnosis among women were not dependent on combat exposure, suggesting that other types of trauma may be responsible for increased rates among women."

 There is also the opinion of one congresswoman that, by not incorporating women into combat, the American government is failing to tap into another source of soldiers for military combat operations.
 She criticizes standards that recognize that women do not have equal physical capabilities to men in combat.

+A 2026 study of women's integration into U.S. military combat units found that it "does not negatively affect men’s performance or behavioral outcomes, including retention, promotions, demotions, separations for misconduct, criminal investigations, and medical conditions...
+However, there is a wedge between men’s perceptions and performance.
+The integration of women causes a negative shift in male soldiers’ perceptions of workplace quality.
+The decline is driven by units integrated with female officers, likely arising from female officers increasing men’s awareness of workplace problems or from men’s dissatisfaction from working with women in positions of authority—even though men in such units show some performance gains."